qcri-social/AIDR/Collector-Tester.md

 # Collector Tester

-The collector tester is a program that can be used after deploying the collector, to test the collector independently of the other module.
+The collector tester is a program that can be used after deploying the collector, to test the collector independently of the other modules.

 It only requires the aidr-collector module to be deployed.